IFCS | A Denver Area Food Bank and More to Nourish Lives

 IFCS Today

 Since 1964, in collaboration with community partners, IFCS has provided an immediate response to hunger, the most basic need.
+We believe everyone deserves to be healthy, and that individual access to nutrition affects the overall health of our community.

-Exponential Growth...
+Responding to Greater Needs...
 Because of YOU!

 IFCS Serves Food Deserts